Behaviourism vs Constructivism: A Teacher's Guide

 UK education policy doesn't sit cleanly in either camp.
 Both approaches have been influential, sometimes in tension.

 Constructivist ideas shape Key Stage 2 reading expectations.
-Learners must infer, analyse, and explain interpretations.
-Behaviourism alone won't achieve this, claim researchers like Vygotsky (1978).
-Learners actively construct meaning and justify their textual reasoning, according to Piaget (1936).
+Learners must infer, analyse and explain interpretations.
+Behaviourism alone will not achieve this: learners also need to construct meaning, justify textual reasoning and discuss evidence (Vygotsky, 1978; Piaget, 1952).

 Montessori's constructivism impacts UK early years education.
 Learners freely explore prepared settings, guided by adults (Montessori, 1964).
 Successful schools use behaviourist structures.
-Bells signal transitions, learners return, and expectations are clear (Lillard, 2017; Doherty, 2020).
+Bells signal transitions, learners return, and expectations are clear (Lillard, 2017).

 Teachers select methods to match what learners must achieve.
 Use behaviourist methods and feedback for learners needing automaticity.
 Constructivist discovery and questioning build understanding (Bruner, 1961; Piaget, 1972).
 Combining these methods supports each learner's firm grasp of concepts.